stevejoluc/stevejoluc.github.io/docs/index.md

 !!! cite ""
     **Favorite teams**:

-    * Chargers :material-lightning-bolt:
+    * Chargers
     * Cardinals

 #### Soccer
-I grew up playing soccer.
 I started when I was 3 and played all the way up to college.
-Soccer taught me many valuable lessons and shape me into the leader I am today.
+Soccer taught me many valuable lessons and helped shape me into the leader I am today.

 !!! cite ""
     **Soccer taught me**: